Knowledge

 Such will cause a tremendous change in your shooting technique.

-It’s always wise to consider some factors before selecting and using a bow; this will favorably impact your results.
+It’s always wise to consider some factors before selecting and using a bow.
+This will favorably impact your results.

 You need to seek guidance from a professional or someone who has a considerable amount of experience in archery so that you can choose equipment that will comfortably suit you.

-Here is an essential guide on the equipment you need.
+Here’s a quick guide on the equipment you need.

 Also, check out what you need to look out for when selecting archery equipment.

-2. Assume a consistent anchor position
+Step 2: Assume a consistent anchor position

 Having that one anchor point will help improve your shooting skills, and it’s critical in archery.